-Chinese Grammar: Lesson: Result complements
+Chinese Grammar: Part II - Talking about results with Result complements

 In English, to talk about results, we use different words to distinguish the state of an object.
 For instance, to look and see, to listen and hear.
 In Chinese, result complements are added to the action verb, to indicate whether the action was done or not.
 Result complements are extremely frequent and useful in Mandarin Chinese, so after seeing directional complements, it’s only natural to move to these complements!
 Let’s explore!